atomisthq/docs/docs/reference-docs/rug-kinds.md

 **Parameters**

-arg0 : class java.lang.String : No Description
+root : class java.lang.String : The root path to begin searching from

 ## `line`
 **Represents a line within a text file**